 Since testing and QA is integrated at every sprint throughout the agile scrum process, the app is checked at all stages, ensuring that it is developed according to the set quality standard, thus sealing its future in terms of high performance and acceptance.

 Since Agile Method is based on involving the clients at every point, they have a clear access to the app progress, as they are given an app demo with every set of newly added features after every sprint.

 3. Greater Transparency

 Since the practice of agile methodology is based on involving everyone who is a part of the mobile app development process plus the client, everyone knows the exact work that is to be done and its status.

 4. Faster Return on Investment

-One of the perks that come associated with Agile methodology is Faster development and ROI.
+One of the perks that come associated with Agile software development is Faster development and ROI.
 With the help of Agile, app development companies are able to start the development process much faster, and are able to take up multiple areas of the process at the same time.
 Add this with the ease of testing the app function by function on the go, and you will get an expedited app development timeline.

-Now that you know what agile scrum development methodology stands for and what are the advantages of Scrum, let us now move on to the factors that you need to consider before you adopt it in your mobile app development branch.
+Now that you know what agile scrum development process stands for and what are the advantages of Scrum, let us now move on to the factors that you need to consider before you adopt it in your mobile app development branch.

 Factors that You Should Consider Before Implementing Agile Scrum in Your Mobile App Development Process